Moaske/FZero_scd41_co2/README.md

 The SCD41 has a known temperature abberation that is caused by the pre-heating of the sensor itself.
 Depending on how you deploy it (in a very open or more closed enclosure), you may need to tweak this line of code in `flipperscd41.cpp` :

 ``// Tune this after calibrating against a reference thermometer -- see the
 // procedure in the project README / commit message.
 Factory default is
-    // 4.0C; self-heating in your specific enclosure may need more or less.`` `static constexpr float SCD41_TEMPERATURE_OFFSET_C = 4.0f;`
+// 4.0C; self-heating in your specific enclosure may need more or less. static constexpr float SCD41_TEMPERATURE_OFFSET_C = 5.0f;``

-Where 4.0f is the default offset, which you can increment with 1 for every degree you want to lower the reading.
+Where 4.0f is the default offset, which you can increment with 1 for every degree you want to lower the Temp reading.
+Check with a reference thermometer for at least 5 to 10 minutes.

 ## Enclosure